 The Defendant Breached Their Duty

-You may need to provide proof that the defendant breached their duty of care to you with a negligent act.
+You will need to prove that the defendant breached their duty of care to you through a negligent act.
 How a breach of duty of care will look depends on the nature of your personal injury incident.
-For a car collision case, this could be running a red light.
+For a car collision case, a breach could be running a red light.

 The Breach Caused Your Injuries